electromatter/mcp_base/README.md

 ###### `MCP_EOVERRUN`
 An overrun occured, there was not enough data in the buffer to compleatly read the type requested.
-The parser is left in the state as it was passed to the function that asserted this error.

 ###### `MCP_EOVERFLOW`
 An overflow was encountered when trying to parse the data in the buffer.
-The parser is left in the state as it was passed to the function that asserted this error.

 ###### `MCP_EINVAL`
 An invalid value was encountered when trying to parse the data in the buffer.

-The perser is left in the state as it was passed to the function that asserted this error.
+NOTE: on error, the parser is left in an undefined state.
+You can copy the parser to save it's state if you need to.

 ###### `int mcp_ok(struct mcp_parse *buf);`
 Returns `1` if there are no errors asserted on `buf`. `0` otherwise.